CarvalhoBr/SemanaOmniStack11/README.md

 # `About`

-The project was developed at the Semana Omnistack 11 Bootcamp The application objective is to help possible donors to find causes and NGOs that need monetary help
+The project was developed at the Semana Omnistack 11 Bootcamp.
+The application objective is to help possible donors to find causes and NGOs that need monetary help